 Be gentle on yourself, this death as I have said, is equal if not more devastating in some cases as a human.
 How could it not when you’ve had your beloved dog with you for such a long time.

-Think about getting another dog, you will know when the time is right, your heart will always have a very special place for your beloved dog, but your heart is also very sore and the love of another dog can help ease the pain, there are so many dogs out there that need your love and your dog would be happy that you are helping another dog.
+I know, thinking about getting another dog is probably the last thing you want to do, everyone will tell to you get another dog, they have your best interests at heart, they want to help you through your grief and think another wagging tail will sooth your loss.
+They mean well and hopefully will be able to open your heart again and allow yourself to love another dog.
+You will know when the time is right, if ever, your heart will always have a very special place for your beloved dog, but your heart is also very sore and the love of another dog can help ease the pain, there are so many dogs out there that need your love and your dog would be happy that you are helping another dog.

 I remember watching Jimmy Stewart the famous actor reciting a poem dedicated to his beloved Beau, have a listen and know that you are not alone when it comes to grieving the death of a dog.